 Sangamo has licensed intellectual property directed to the design, selection and use of ZFPs and ZFP TFs for gene regulation from the Massachusetts Institute of Technology, Johnson & Johnson, The Scripps Research Institute, Harvard University and Johns Hopkins University.
 These licenses grant us rights to make, use and sell ZFPs, ZFNs and ZFP TFs under fifteen families of patent filings.
 All of these patent families have been filed in the United States and many have been filed internationally in selected countries.
-As of February 1, 2011 these patent filings have resulted in twenty issued U.S. patents.
+As of February 1, 2013 these patent filings have resulted in twenty-one issued U.S. patents.
 We believe these licensed patents and patent applications include all of the early and important patent filings directed to design, selection and use of ZFPs, ZFNs and ZFP TFs.
-As of February 1, 2011 we have eighty-nine families of internally generated U.S. patent filings, including sixty-two U.S. and one hundred and seventy-two foreign issued patents, based on Sangamo's internal research.
-These patent filings are directed to improvements in the design and use of ZFPs, ZFNs and ZFP TFs.
+As of February 1, 2013 we have one hundred and seven families of internally generated U.S. patent filings, including eighty-four U.S. and two hundred and twenty-one foreign issued patents, based on Sangamo's internal research.
+These patent filings are directed to improvements in the design and use of ZFPs, ZFNs and ZFP TFs and TALE proteins.

 Sangamo's fiscal year ends on December 31.
 Sangamo's quarterly financial results are generally released in late April, July, October and January of each year.
 Customarily, we issue a press release announcing this event a week prior to the date.